sarafrandsen/week-5-group-project/README.md

 # Description

 Riley's Space Adventure is a text-based RPG made in the Seattle Epicodus code school as one of our first major group projects.
 In it, you play Riley, Space Rabbit Extraodinaire where you come across a distress beacon.
 Adventure unfolds, and you're there to, hopefully, save the day.
+[Here](https://larryeby.github.io/week-5-group-project/) is a link to the live page!

 # Specs